-• Vote (yes/no) to the wording of the recommendation.
-They were also given the opportunity to suggest alternate wording or provide justifications for their voting response.

-- Rate the recommendation for its level of evidence.
-They could refer to information in the worksheet to see evidence ratings from existing guidelines and any identified relevant research studies.
-The ratings were as follows: - A (strong): Data derived from multiple randomized clinical trials or meta-analyses (I have attempted to identify if studies in the summary table are RCTs or not) - B (moderate) Data derived from a single randomized trial or non-randomised studies - C (weak) Only consensus opinion of experts, case studies, or standard-of-care. (i.e., only existing clinical guidelines to support, no identified studies in the literature) - Rate the recommendation for its strength of evidence.
-This rating is a blend of 'evidence' and 'clinical experience; based on the overall level of evidence, as well as the practicalities of the recommendation in practice, such as the balance between benefits and harm, and the balance between benefits and costs.
+- Vote (yes/no) to the wording of the recommendation.
+They were also given the opportunity to suggest alternate wording or provide justifications for their voting response. - Rate the recommendation for its level of evidence.
+They could refer to information in the worksheet to see evidence ratings from existing CPGs and any identified relevant research studies.
+The ratings were as follows: - A (strong): Data derived from multiple randomized clinical trials or meta-analyses - B (moderate) Data derived from a single randomized trial or non-randomised studies - C (weak) Only consensus opinion of experts, case studies, or standard-of-care. (i.e., only existing clinical guidelines to support, no identified studies in the literature) - Rate the recommendation for its strength of evidence.
+This rating is a blend of 'evidence' and 'clinical experience; based on the overall level of evidence, as well as the practicability of the recommendation in practice, such as the balance between benefits and harm, and the balance between benefits and costs.